cilut/terraform-proyecto-devops/README.md

-# Terraform example for Azure DevOps
+# Terraform DevOps Project

-This Terraform project provides an example of how to create an Azure DevOps project with various resources, including a wiki, dashboards, work items, repositories with branch policies, and build and release pipelines for an Angular app.
+This Terraform project provisions an Azure DevOps project with an Angular app repository, a build pipeline, and a release pipeline.

-## Requirements
+## Prerequisites

-To run this Terraform project, you'll need the following:
+Before running this Terraform project, make sure you have the following:

-- Terraform v0.15 or later
-- An Azure DevOps organization and project
+- An Azure DevOps organization URL
-- An Azure service principal with permissions to create resources in your Azure DevOps project
+- A personal access token (PAT) with the following scopes: Code (read and write), Packaging (read), and Agent Pools (read and manage)
+- An environment variable named `AZDO_PERSONAL_ACCESS_TOKEN` containing your PAT

 ## Usage

+To use this Terraform project, follow these steps:

 1. Clone this repository to your local machine.
-2. Update the `variables.tf` file with your Azure DevOps project and service principal information.
+2. Change into the project directory.
-3. Update the `work_items.json` file with the desired work items for your project.
-4. Run `terraform init` to initialize the Terraform workspace.
+3. Run `terraform init -upgrade` to initialize the working directory and upgrade modules and plugins.
-5. Run `terraform plan` to preview the changes that Terraform will make to your Azure DevOps project.
+4. Run `terraform plan -var="azdo_personal_access_token=$env:AZDO_PERSONAL_ACCESS_TOKEN"` to see the changes that Terraform will make to your infrastructure.
+5. If you are satisfied with the changes, run `terraform apply -auto-approve -var="azdo_personal_access_token=$env:AZDO_PERSONAL_ACCESS_TOKEN"` to apply the changes.
+6. If you need to approve the plan again, run `terraform plan approve -var="azdo_personal_access_token=$env:AZDO_PERSONAL_ACCESS_TOKEN"`.
+7. To destroy the infrastructure provisioned by this project, run `terraform destroy -auto-approve -var="azdo_personal_access_token=$env:AZDO_PERSONAL_ACCESS_TOKEN"`.

-6. Run `terraform apply` to apply the changes to your Azure DevOps project.
+Note: Make sure to replace `$env:AZDO_PERSONAL_ACCESS_TOKEN` with the actual value of your Azure DevOps personal access token.

-## Project structure
+## Inputs

-This Terraform project is structured as follows:
+This Terraform project accepts the following input variables:

+- `azdo_organization_url`: The URL of the Azure DevOps organization where the project will be created.
+Defaults to `"https://dev.azure.com/CreadorProyectosOrg/"`.
+- `azdo_personal_access_token`: The Azure DevOps personal access token used to authenticate Terraform with the Azure DevOps API.
-- `main.tf`: Creates the Azure DevOps project and sets up access levels.
+- `project_name`: The name of the Azure DevOps project to create.
+Defaults to `"myproject"`.
-- `wiki.tf`: Creates the wiki and adds some initial pages.
-- `dashboards.tf`: Creates some sample dashboards for the project.
-- `work_items.tf`: Creates work items based on the `work_items.json` file.
-- `repositories.tf`: Creates a repository for the Angular app and sets branch policies.
-- `build.tf`: Creates a build pipeline for the Angular app.
-- `release.tf`: Creates a release pipeline for the Angular app.
-- `variables.tf`: Defines the variables used in the Terraform code.
-- `work_items.json`: Defines the work items for the project.
+- `angular_app_repository_name`: The name of the Angular app repository to create in the Azure DevOps project.
+Defaults to `"myapp"`.
+- `project_id`: The ID of the Azure DevOps project to use for creating other resources.
+This should be set to the ID of the project created by this Terraform project.
+Defaults to `12345678-90ab-cdef-1234-567890abcdef`.
+- `build_pipeline_id`: The ID of the build pipeline to create.
+Defaults to `1234`.

+## Outputs

+This Terraform project exports the following output variables:

+- `repos_output`: A map of the names and IDs of the Azure DevOps repositories created by this project.

+## Authors

+Ciprian Ilut (cilut@gmail.com)

-## Conclusion
+## License

-This Terraform project provides an example of how to create an Azure DevOps project with various resources, including a wiki, dashboards, work items, repositories with branch policies, and build and release pipelines for an Angular app.
-By following the instructions in this README file, you can easily set up your own Azure DevOps project using Terraform.
+This Terraform project is released under the MIT License.